cryptax/cryptax.github.io/content/posts/troopers-badge.md

 The badge featured a battleship game.
 You play the game against the computer, select where to hide ships, and try to find computer ships before computer finds yours.

-![Battleship game splash page](/images/troopers23-battleship-welcome.jpg)
+![Battleship game splash page](/images/troopers23-battleship-welcome.jpg) *Battleship game splash page**

-![Fire at guessed locations and try to sink your opponent's ships](/images/troopers23-battleship-play.jpg)
+![Fire at guessed locations and try to sink your opponent's ships](/images/troopers23-battleship-play.jpg) *Fire at guessed locations, and try to sink your opponent's ships*

 The [source code of the game](/source/battleship.c) is given to participants.